giulia-berto/app-resample-tck/README.md

 The output file, called `track.tck`, is the resampled tractogram.

 ### Dependencies
-This App only requires [singularity](https://sylabs.io/singularity/) to run.
+This App requires [singularity](https://sylabs.io/singularity/) to run.
+If you don't have singularity, you will need to install following dependencies.
+It also requires [jq](https://stedolan.github.io/jq/).

 #### MIT Copyright (c) 2019 Giulia Bertò